wlhlm/3DP-corner/README.md

 ------------------

 This repository contains many of my 3D printing-related things including slicer and firmware configuration.
-Unless explicitely stated otherwise, the contents of this repository are licensed under the terms of the GPLv3.
+Unless explicitly stated otherwise, the contents of this repository are licensed under the terms of the GPLv3.

 ## Printers